 Tech Central’s Learning Lab

 The Learning Lab includes a 24-seat classroom equipped with HP laptops, iPads, Smart Board, 9 ft. drop-down screen, Optima LCD projector, HP Design Jet large format printer, 2 Makerbot 3D printers and assistive listening technology (Induction Loop).
 We offer technology classes on Microsoft Windows & Office, Adobe Suite, QuickBooks Accounting software, Google Suite, 3D printing, Social Media, Internet and more.
 We also offer free printing on our HP Design Jet large format printer.
-Check our website for the Computer Training schedule.
+Check our calendar for the Computer Training schedule.

 The Maker Lab is a do-it-yourself space for creating, inventing, and learning.
 We run many STEM workshops, arts & crafts, food programs and more for every age group.